How to Choose the Ideal Pillow for a Healthy Sleep

 If you are a combination sleeper, you are a back sleeper, side sleeper, and stomach sleeper in one.
 When you sleep in different positions, you need a pillow that can support your body whether you sleep on your back, side, or stomach.
 A good pillow that can contour your body's curves in any position can help you achieve a sound sleep.

 When buying a pillow, it is important to not only focus on the price of the product but also consider its quality.
-Remember that your pillow is also a good investment for a healthier sleep, just like your mattress.
+Remember that your pillow is also a good investment for healthier sleep, just like your mattress.
 There is no one-size-fits-all when it comes to choosing a pillow.
 Every type of pillow has its benefits and downsides, depending on your sleep position and comfort preference.

 Pillow Fibre/ Fill

 Do you need a soft and fluffy pillow?
 How about something firmer to relieve your body's pain?
-Maybe you want a pillow that balances the right fluff and firmness.
+Maybe you want a pillow that balances the right amount of fluff and firmness.
 There is no best pillow fill, as everything boils down to personal preference.

 Down pillows are luxurious and comfortable.
 They are made from goose or duck feathers that are breathable and adaptable.
 Since they are made with high-end materials, down pillows are more durable than synthetic varieties.